Damion Lee: Phoenix Suns (2022–2025)

 On July 7, 2022, Lee signed with the Phoenix Suns.
-On October 19, 2022, Lee made his Suns debut, putting up 11 points, two rebounds, two assists, and an off-balance, game-winning baseline jumper in a 107–105 win over the Dallas Mavericks.
+On October 19, Lee made his Suns debut, putting up 11 points, two rebounds, two assists, and an off-balance, game-winning baseline jumper in a 107–105 win over the Dallas Mavericks.
 On January 13, 2023, Lee scored a career-high 31 points off the bench in a close 121–116 loss to the Minnesota Timberwolves.
+He made 74 appearances (including five starts) for Phoenix during the 2022–23 season, averaging 8.2 points, 3.0 rebounds, and 1.3 assists.

-During training camp the following season, Lee injured his right meniscus resulting in surgery.
-The meniscus tear would later result in him missing the rest of that season in the process.
+During training camp prior to the 2023–24 NBA season, Lee injured his right meniscus which ultimately resulted in surgery.
+The meniscus tear would later cause him to miss the season in recovery.
 Lee would later reveal that the meniscus tear turned out to be a rare double root tear that required an extended recovery period for him, which caused him to suffer from depression to the point of needing to seek therapy at the time.

 On July 6, 2024, Lee re-signed with the Suns.
+He made 25 appearances off of the bench for Phoenix in the 2024–25 NBA season, averaging 3.3 points, 0.8 rebounds, and 0.4 assists.
+Lee's final NBA game was played on April 13, 2025.
+On that day, the Suns were defeated 109–98 by the Sacramento Kings, where Lee played for five and a half minutes and recorded four points and one rebound.

-Ironi Ness Ziona (2025–present)
+Ironi Ness Ziona (2025)

 On August 23, 2025, Lee signed with the Israeli team Ironi Ness Ziona for the 2025–26 season.
+He played in three games for the team, averaging 7.0 points in 22.7 minutes, and shooting 29.2% from the field.
+On December 28, it was reported that Lee was parting ways with the team.

+On May 12, 2026, Lee announced his retirement from professional basketball.